eclipse-hono/hono/site/content/user-guide/http-adapter.md

     HTTP/1.1 202 Accepted
     Content-Length: 0

-### Publish an Event (unauthenticated devices)
+### Publish an Event (unauthenticated Device)

 * URI: `/event/${tenantId}/${deviceId}`
 * Method: `PUT`
 * Request Headers:
-  * (optional) `Authorization`: The device's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
   * (required) `Content-Type`: The type of payload contained in the body.
-  * (optional) `Hono-Reg-Assertion`: A JSON Web Token asserting the device's registration status (see [assert Device Registration]({{< relref "api/Device-Registration-API.md#assert-device-registration" >}}))
 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
 * Status Codes:
-  * 202 (Accepted): The telemetry data has been accepted for processing.
-Note that this does not *guarantee* successful delivery to potential consumers.
+  * 202 (Accepted): The event has been accepted and put to a persistent store for delivery to consumers.
   * 400 (Bad Request): The request cannot be processed because the content type header is missing or the request body is empty.
   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted, i.e. the given device either does not belong to the given tenant or is disabled.
   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of events for the given tenant connected to Hono.
-* Response Headers:
-  * (optional) `Hono-Reg-Assertion`: A JSON Web Token asserting the device's registration status (see [assert Device Registration]({{< relref "api/Device-Registration-API.md#assert-device-registration" >}})).
-A client SHOULD include this token on subsequent telemetry or event requests for the same device in order to prevent the HTTP adapter from requesting a fresh assertion from the *Device Registration* service on each invocation.
-This header will be included in a response every time a new token has been issued.
-Note that this header will only be generated if the `HONO_HTTP_REG_ASSERTION_ENABLED` property is explicitly set to `true`.

-This URI MUST be used by devices that have not authenticated to the protocol adapter.
+This resource MUST be used by devices that have not authenticated to the protocol adapter.
 Note that this requires the `HONO_HTTP_AUTHENTICATION_REQUIRED` configuration property to be explicitly set to `false`.

-For reasons of completeness, this URI MAY also be used by devices that do have authenticated to the protocol adapter.
-In this case the protocol adapter verifies that the values provided in the path parameters match the credentials that the device has provided during authentication.
-If they do not match, the adapter responds with a 403 status code.

 **Examples**